 There was a 'sit-down' facility in an adjacent shed or 'the hut', as it was known.
-Inside there was a large wooden box with a circular hole cut out of the top, placed over a four-foot deep pit.
+Inside there was, what looked like, a large wooden box with a circular hole cut out of the top, placed over a four-foot deep pit.
 Scraps of newspaper tied with string were suspended from a hook screwed into the wall.